KidsB10/my_repository/README.md

     └───my_rle  ->  Algorithm that compresses a string of characters │
 └───Shell
-    └───my_bash_game  ->  Creation of a turn-based strategy game of the RPG type under Unix
+    └───my_bash_game  ->  Creation of a turn-based strategy game of the RPG type under Unix │
+└───Python
+    └───my_speech_translator  -> Program who create an audio file in a language chosen by the user and translate it in another language
 ```